mubashar-iqbal/upper-level-reference-ontology/instantiation/README.md

 ```

 ### System assets
-The following SPARQL query retrieves the system assets that support the business assets
+The following SPARQL query retrieves the system assets that support the business assets.

 ```sql
 SELECT DISTINCT ?System_asset ?Business_asset WHERE {